Human Services Certificate in Child and Family Services

 What Are the Career Opportunities?

-The human services certificate program could help graduates who wish to enter or advance in the child and family welfare field.* Career opportunities include working as a social and human services assistant in a variety of organizations including, state, government, nonprofit, or private sector organizations.
+Kaplan University’s Human Services Certificate in Child and Family Services program could help graduates enter or advance in the child and family welfare field.* Career opportunities include working as a social and human services assistant in a variety of organizations including, state, government, nonprofit, or private sector organizations.

-Human services assistants, advocates, caseworkers, family support workers, or human services program specialists help provide client services with family support, identifying and obtaining benefits, social and community service programs, or assisting social workers resolve or prevent problems related to substance abuse, human relationships, rehabilitation, or dependent care.
+Human services assistants, advocates, caseworkers, family support workers, and human services program specialists help provide client services with family support, identifying and obtaining benefits, social and community service programs, and assisting social workers resolve or prevent problems related to substance abuse, human relationships, rehabilitation, or dependent care.

 Curriculum: All Tracks